yaweli/pipi/README.md

 you can find this usefull when writing tools , and need to access a lot of labels of the tool during the entire routine , so including it will a) keep its current version and b) will let you reference the labels without label^routine - just the "label" which make a routine more clean.

 ####    c. auto versioning
- each time you save the routine (whith changes) if you have a label name VERSION() the tool will automatically increment the subVersion , and add a timestamps , for example :
+ each time you save the routine (with changes) if you have a label name VERSION() the tool will automatically increment the subVersion , and add a timestamps , for example :
 ```
 VERSION()  Q "1.01.006" ;14/03/2019 18:06:52
 ```